stevana/stateful-pbt-with-fakes/README.md

 #### Implementation

+There are three parts to the implementation.
+First the stateful testing interface (or type class), this is what the user needs to implement, the rest of the library is programmed against this interface and provides the testing functionality.
+The second part is generating and shrinking sequences of inputs, which is derived from the interfaces ability to generate and shrink individual inputs.
+The third and final part is about executing the generated inputs against the real component and the model as well as checking that they conform.

 ##### Stateful testing interface

 * Trait, type class, protocol type, module signatures

 ##### Generating and shrinking
 ##### Running and assertion checking

+#### Example: counter

 #### Example: array-based queue